MPC88/MC_SVSelectNearestSectorWith/README.md

 Use
 =====
-Two new buttons at the top-right of the galaxy map.
+New buttons at top-left of galaxy map.
+All buttons ignore current sector.
+"Nearest" is as the crow flies, not necessarilly number of warps required.

+- Nearest quest selects nearest sector with active quest.
+- Nearest ravager selects nearest sector with discovered and unkilled ravager.
+- Nearest CoT station selects nearest sector with discovered CoT station.